lakshya503/trackBitcoin/README.md

 # trackBTC.py
 This file holds all the key functioncality of the project.
 At a high level, I make use of two tables and Blockchain.com's APIs to serve the user.
-The two databases used are -
+The database serves as a caching layer since retrieveing the entries from a local database is much faster than getting the results over the net.
+If the user does not require the most updated balances/ transactions, I provide the results by querying the database.
+Otherwise, I make the required network calls.
+The two tables and APIs used in this project are -

 1) address_details (address, balance, timestamp) - This table has address as a primary key and is used to amintain the balance of each address as of a current timestamp
 2) txn (txn_id, source_addr, dest_addr, amount) - This table has txn_id as a primary key and is used to keep track of all the transactions that a certain address has been involved in.